masamiy/DataStoryTelling/content/2-Visuals.md

 - Highlight areas

 What do they mean?
 Have a look at the video below!
-{% include video-embed.html youtubeid="scmoJoOjBhs" caption="3 techniques to make your point clear" %}
+{% include video-embed.html youtubeid="ctEeeE8yGEw" caption="3 techniques to make your point clear" %}

 Are you inspired by looking at examples of beautiful visuals?